mosse-security/mcsi-library/docs/articles/2022/06/enumerating-smtp-with-metasploit/enumerating-smtp-with-metasploit.md

 # Enumerating SMTP with Metasploit

-In this blog post we are going to take a quick look at what is SMTP, and how we can get information about the target system utilizing Metasploit modules.
+SMTP, or Simple Mail Transfer Protocol, is a protocol used for sending and receiving email.
+It's a key part of how email works, and it's what allows you to send and receive messages from your email account.
+Metasploit is a powerful tool for exploit development and testing.
+It includes a wide range of features, including a comprehensive database of exploits and payloads, as well as a robust framework for developing and testing exploits.
+In this blog post, we'll take a look at how Metasploit can be used to gather information about a target system via SMTP.

 ## What is The Simple Mail Transfer Protocol (SMTP)